govindtank/PokeBot-Android/README.md

 <h3>Version changes (01/04/2017 09:17 GMT+2):</h3>

 * Updated to latest PokemonGO version
 * Pokebot is only paid users for now.
+* Removed ADS
+* Pokebot is only paid users for now.
 (It had to paid.
 We are using HashBuddy service.)